Monday, December 23, 2024

 "Fool the farmer."
 New scheme on the land market

-“I’ll buy a share at a high price.”
+“I’ll buy a share at an expensive price.”
 Scammers have found a way to deceive both the tenant farmer and the land owner...

 The state guaranteed entrepreneurs who cultivate the land the priority right to buy out leased land, but swindlers found a way to deceive both the farmer and the shareholder.